Christina Stephens Adaptive Clothing People with Disability Blue Top, Leopard Pants, Sitting at a Bus Stop

 Every piece of Christina Stephens is considered.
 From its environmental impact, to where a pressure sore might occur, to what fabric combination will rock your body (in a good way!)

-Christina Stephens was conceived after Founder Jessie Sadler’s mum had a fall and damaged her elbows.
+The label was conceived after Founder Jessie Sadler’s mum had a fall and damaged her elbows.
 The injury prevented her from dressing with ease in her usual classy and understated style.
-Twenty per cent of the population live with a disability, yet Jessie found the proportion of beautiful, quality, and on-trend fashion available, was vastly lacking.

 “I wanted to create a label that sounded like a designer label, not one that reminded customers of functional or clinical clothing.
 My mum’s name is Christine and my dad’s name is Stephen.
 The combination of names is just a little something that makes my business even more personal to me.”